Jerjerzanne/encs393-project-artifact/docs/index.md

 # A system whose goal is to encourage freedom of the individual to a dystopic level

 ## Values
+The following are the values of ATLAS's Law

 ### Liberty
 ### Freedom
 ### Libertarian Capitalism